The Common Symptoms That Might Be Parkinson’s Disease

-Since Parkinson’s affects the body’s autonomic nervous system, constipation can be a sign of the disease.
+Since Parkinson’s affects the nervous system, constipation can be a sign of the disease.
 The autonomic nervous system controls digestion, which affects bowel movements.
-Constipation can be a sign of many other things, too.
-But if you’re experiencing constipation along with other symptoms on this list, it may be Parkinson’s.
+Constipation can signal other things, too.
+But if you experience constipation along with other symptoms, it may be Parkinson’s.

 Next: You might not notice this, but those around you will.

-Since muscle stiffness often accompanies Parkinson’s, it results in slower overall movement.
+Since muscle stiffness often accompanies Parkinson’s, it can affect overall movement.
 If your arms aren’t swinging, and it’s difficult to pick your feet up off the floor, you may start moving slower.
 Those around you may notice you look stiff and ask if something is wrong.
-It’s best to see your doctor if you notice your movements are different than they used to be.

 Next: Your chances of being diagnosed